mongodb/docs/source/includes/list-table-restore-options-page-two.rst

      - Sets the format of the restore files:

-       - :guilabel:`Individual DB Files`: Transmits MongoDB data files produced by |mms| Backup directly to the target directory.
+       - :guilabel:`Individual DB Files`: Transmits MongoDB data files produced by |mms| directly to the target directory.
 The data *is* compressed during transmission.

        - :guilabel:`Archive (tar.gz)`: Delivers database files in a single